GCC DOA and TOA

 -

-The operating frequency range of the antenna array element as a 1-by-2 string vector element as [LowerBound, UpperBound].
+The range of operating frequencies of the antenna array element in the form of a vector row 1 by 2 in the form of [LowerBound, UpperBound].
 The element has no response outside this frequency range.
-Frequency measurement units are Hz.
+The units of frequency measurement are Hz.

 Dependencies